adimajo/glmdisc_python/README.md

 ```

 You can build the documentation by going into the `docs` directory and typing `make html`.

+NOTE: you need to have a separate folder named `glmdisc_python_docs` in the same directory as this repository,
+as it will build the docs there so as to allow me to push this other directory as a separate `gh-pages` branch.

 You can run the tests by typing `coverage run -m pytest`, which relies on packages
 [coverage](https://coverage.readthedocs.io/en/coverage-5.2/) and [pytest](https://docs.pytest.org/en/latest/).